There are many reasons why UNESCO World Heritage Sites are best discovered by bicycle.

 Why cycle with us?

-We began organising cycling holidays in India in 1978.
+World Expeditions began organising its first cycling holidays in India in 1978.
 Today, we operate a broad range of cycling holidays to suit all levels of abilities around the world.
 Our cycling trips include comfortable geared bikes, support crew and a backup vehicle.
-In addition you’ll ride at a steady pace, so you are free to enjoy the scenery along the way.
-Browse all Cycling Journeys
+In addition, you’ll ride at a steady pace, so you are free to enjoy the scenery along the way.